ngaut/stackvm/spec.md

 - **Plan Parsing**: Plans are provided in JSON format and parsed by the VM.
 - **Error Handling**: The VM logs errors and can adjust plans based on execution failures.

-## Instruction Format
+## 2. Instruction Format
 Each instruction in the plan is represented as a JSON object with the following keys:

+- `seq_no`: A unique integer identifying the instruction's sequence within the plan.
-type: A string indicating the instruction type.
+- `type`: A string indicating the instruction type.
-parameters: An object containing parameters required by the instruction.
+- `parameters`: An object containing parameters required by the instruction.

 {
+  "seq_no": 0,
   "type": "instruction_type",
   "parameters": {
     "param1": "value_or_variable_reference",